uarc/core0-doc/src/instruction_reference/memory.md

 ` -- `

 #### Immediate (WORD)
 The initial opcode byte is followed by an octet.
-The immediate value is signed.
+The immediate value is signed and biased by `+1`.

 #### Description
 `move#` advances `dc#` by `imm` bytes, where `imm` can be negative, thus it can go backwards.